immersive-web/administrivia/meetings/wg/2022-11-15-Immersive_Web_Working_Group_Teleconference-agenda.md

 This is obviously a lot I don't expect to g et through it all, let's just do what we can.

 This agenda can be viewed and updated on [Github](https://github.com/immersive-web/administrivia/blob/main/meetings/wg/2022-11-22-Immersive_Web_Working_Group_Teleconference-agenda.md).
+[Minutes](https://www.w3.org/2022/11/15-immersive-web-minutes.html) are available through scribe.

 If you would like to add an item to the agenda or volunteer to scribe please open a pull request against this agenda.